konrad1977/FunNetworking/README.md

 ## Key features

-FunNetworking is a lightweight wrapper around several monads found in [Funswift](https://github.com/konrad1977/funswift).
-It supports Chaining, Zipping, requests no matter if they are synchrounous or asynchrounous.
+*FunNetworking is backed by FunSwift which is a library to do functional programming in Swift.
+FunNetworking supports different styles, you dont have to use operators or write your code in functional style.*

-- Zip and run multiple request at once and merge the result into one
+- Run *multiple* requests in parallel and merge the result into one

-- Zipping request can be mixed in with reading from disk or any other operation.
-It doesnt have to be a network request.

-  - Async zip can be mixed with Sync operations and vice versa.
+  - Not all operation have to be network requests, one can be reading from disk, another from SQLite and all can bring data to the final result
+  - Synchrounous and Asynchrounous operations can be mixed.
+But you must decide if the whole operation is in sequence or in parallel.

-- Chain operation using `>>-` operator or `flatMap`.
+- Chain operation/requests

-- Built in retryability.
-All request function can be passed into a retry function that will wrap the function and run it x times
+  - Chaining operations can easily be done by using `flatMap` or the bind operator `>>-`

+- Built in *retryability*, want to retry that specific request if it fails, thats easy its actually a oneliner.

-  - Retry support `debounce`:
+  - Retry support with `debounce`:
-    - Linear (every retry will pause n-seconds until next retry)
+    - *Linear* (every retry will pause n-seconds until next retry)
-    - Exponential (every retry will double n-seonds for every retry)
+    - *Exponential* (every retry will double n-seonds for every retry)

-  Retryability has no knowledge about networking at all, it works on the inner structur which can be Optional<T>, Result<T>, Deferred<Either>/Deferred<Result>, IO<Result>/IO<Either> and Reader<Result>.
+  Retryability has no knowledge about networking at all, it works on the inner structur which can be `Optional<T>`, `Result<T>`, `Deferred<Either>/Deferred<Result>`, `IO<Result>/IO<Either>` and `Reader<Result>`.
 It can be called either by passing a function directly to retry or a curried version.

+- Need to change the result of a request?

-- mapT - support for some wrapped functors/monads
+  - `mapT` -  map for the inner type.
   - `Deferred` and `IO` has built in support for `mapT`, which means it can map on the wrapped functors data.
     - Ex `IO<Result<Int, Error>>` can be `mapT(String.init)` which produces `IO<Result<String, Error>>`

-- DecodeJsonData
+- Built in decoding of JSON-data.

   - Built in easy to use jsonDecoding.
-Supports curried version for injecting specialized JSONDecoder.
+Need a more speciliced JSONDecoder configuration?
+Just inject your own.

 ## Request types